 How will spending changes vary by region?
-Answering this question, Figure 5 shows how the net likelihood score for spending on roads and highways varies across different regions of the United States.
+Answering this question, Figure 5 shows how the net likelihood score for spending on capital investment varies across different regions of the United States.

 The West, with a net likelihood score of -63 percentage points, is the region where local governments are most likely to decrease spending.
-The Midwest is the region least likely experience a spending decrease, with a score of -27 percentage points.
-The Northeast and South have scores somewhat more negative than the Midwest, at about -39 points.
+The Midwest is the region least likely experience a spending decrease, with a score of -45 percentage points.
+The Northeast and South have scores only slightly more negative than the Midwest.

-Thus, while spending on roads and highways can generally be expected to shrink across the nation, we do see substantial regional variation.
+Thus, while spending can generally be expected to shrink across the nation, we do see some important regional variation.

 Figure 5.
-Spending on roads and highways most likely to decrease in the West.
+Spending on capital investment most likely to decrease in the West.
 Each bar shows, by region, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.